 SINGAPORE – A HIGH-DENSITY CITY WITH SPORTING CHARACTERS

-Chapter 4: Park connector network
+Chapter 4: Park Connector Network

 These park connectors are fairly popular with local residents.
-On weekday evenings, in particular, park connectors located close to the large HDB-public housing estates are mostly packed with joggers, walkers and cyclists.
+On weekday evenings, in particular, park connectors located close to large HDB-public housing estates are mostly packed with joggers, walkers and cyclists.
 Thanks to Singapore’s pleasant night temperatures – typically ranging from 25 to 28°C – and the generous lighting operating hours of the park connectors, this city-wide trail network has also become a popular activity zone for late night sports enthusiasts; on weekdays the trail lights are only switched off between midnight and 5am, while on weekends the local authorities leave them on all night.

 The so-called park connectors are fairly popular with local joggers, walkers, recreational cyclists and bicycle commuters.